-Synch & respond
+Synch & support

 For women, our monthly menstrual cycle can be the most constantly disruptive factor of our skins shifting state.